David Y. Oh

 David Y. Oh is an American spacecraft systems engineer and expert in electric propulsion.
-Oh currently works at the Jet Propulsion Laboratory (JPL) as the NASA Psyche mission Project Systems Engineering Manager.
-Prior to his role on Psyche, he was the cross-cutting phase lead and lead flight director for the NASA Mars Science Laboratory mission (Curiosity Mars rover) and was recognized in popular media for living on Mars time with his family during the month following the landing of the Curiosity rover.
+Dr. Oh currently works at the Jet Propulsion Laboratory (JPL) as the NASA Psyche mission chief engineer.
+Prior to this role he served as the Project Systems Engineering Manager for Psyche.
+He was also the cross-cutting phase lead and lead flight director for the NASA Mars Science Laboratory mission (Curiosity Mars rover) and was recognized in popular media for living on Mars time with his family during the month following the landing of the Curiosity rover.

 Early life and education

 David Oh was raised in Birmingham, Alabama and graduated from Indian Springs School in 1987.

 He attended the Massachusetts Institute of Technology where he earned Bachelors of Science degrees in Aeronautics and Astronautics (1991) and in Humanities, Music (1991).
-He went on to earn both a Master's degree (1993) and a Doctor of Science degree (1997) in Aeronautics and Astronautics from MIT.
+He went on to earn both a master's degree (1993) and a Doctor of Science degree (1997) in Aeronautics and Astronautics from MIT.
 For his doctoral thesis, Dr. Oh developed the first Particle-In-Cell Direct Simulation Monte-Carlo (PIC-DSMC) model to simulate the plasma plume ejected by a Hall-effect thruster.

 He married his wife, Bryn, in 1995.
 They have three children: Braden, Ashlyn, and Devyn.